rsmp-nordic/tlc_programming/fixed_time.md

 ```

 - `length` defines the cycle length in seconds, in this case 60s.
 When this time is reached, the program starts over.
+- `offset` defines the offset in seconds, in this case 0s.
 - `groups` is an ordered lists of signal groups.
 - `states` is a hash of signal states, with keys indicating the time in seconds and the representing the state of all groups.
   Each character in the string represent the state of a signal group;